 Sight Word REVIEW

 It’s also important to spiral review the words covered, so students don’t forget them.
 My body-spelling PowerPoints (grab a free sample here!) review all words taught after each set of 5 words, then again for each set of 25 words.
 My Fluency Flashcards also include a bank of 14 previously-learned words to quickly read to review and practice fluency.
 You can use the word wall to review words you’ve covered by playing games with it- Bingo, Grow a Picture (freebie here), I Spy, Scramble a Word, just to name a few.
-Get your free word walls from my free resource library.

 Do your students misspell words on your word wall?
 What other ways do you make your word wall effective?
 I’d love to read your ideas.
 Comment below!